Kapernikov/skaffold-helm-tutorial/chapters/05-service.md

 ```

 Let's lookup this pod from our frontend.
-Open a shell in the frontend pod (using k9s or kubectl exec -it <<frontend-pod_name>> -- /bin/bash) and run the following command (replace <<db-pod-ip>> with the ip address of the database pod:
+Open a shell in the frontend pod (using k9s or `kubectl exec -it <<frontend-pod_name>> -- /bin/sh`) and run the following command (replace <<db-pod-ip>> with the ip address of the database pod:

 ```bash
 ## add